 The first UEFA European Championship fixture may have featured more goals than any finals match since, but there has been no shortage of high-scoring affairs in the interim.

-Here are the ten highest-scoring games in EURO history – can you guess the nation involved in half of them?
+Here are the 13 highest-scoring games in EURO history – can you guess the nation involved in no fewer than five of them?

 Nine goals – once

 The opening game of the inaugural tournament produced an encounter barely matched for drama since.
 Early blows were traded before France went 2-1 up just before half-time, yet there was little sign of the explosion of goals to come.
 Les Bleus doubled their advantage twice – either side of Ante Žanetić's 55th-minute effort – to lead 4-2 with a quarter of an hour left, but three goals in five minutes turned the match on its head in remarkable fashion.

 Despite falling behind in bizarre fashion due to Pedri's long-range own goal, Spain levelled before the interval and took a 3-1 lead with 13 minutes left via César Azpilicueta and Ferran Torres.
 That looked to be that.
 Instead, Mislav Oršić (85) and Mario Pašalić (90+2) forced extra time, only for Álvaro Morata to restore the Spanish advantage with a fine strike.
 Mikel Oyarzabal then finally ended Croatia's brave challenge, making Spain the first team ever to score five goals in consecutive matches at a EURO final tournament.